 Rights of way improvement plan 2011 - 2016

 Local Access Forum

 Local Access Forums advise on matters that affect public access to land for recreation and other purposes.
-The Cheshire West and Chester Local Access Forum consists of ten individuals who have volunteered from the local community.
-The Forum is a statutory organisation which is independent of the Borough Council.
+Our Local Access Forum consists of ten individuals who have volunteered from the local community.
+The forum is a statutory organisation which is independent of the Borough Council.

 The meetings are held in public, but are not public meetings and any contribution from the public is at the discretion of the Chair.

-For agendas and minutes of meetings that were held under the Cheshire Local Access Forum please visit the Cheshire East Council website.
+Agendas and minutes of meetings that were held under the Cheshire Local Access Forum can be found on the Cheshire East Council website.